 Pepper grubs eat at the roots of the pepper plant and prevent the plant from absorbing the nutrients it needs from the soil.
 This will cause smaller peppers and even plants that simply do not produce any peppers.

 A pepper worm, like the beet armyworm, is another pest that can damage your pepper plants.
 This pepper worm is about one-third the size of the pepper caterpillar.
 He can be green or black and is a larva.
 He will damage the buds and young leaves on the pepper plant.
 This will prevent any good peppers from forming.

 Worms on peppers are truly the biggest pest.
-You can have the corn earworm, which actually leaves holes in the peppers themselves, and the pepper maggot that feeds on the inside of the fruit.
-When it comes to worms on peppers, the pepper maggot also leaves holes in the fruit.
-Truthfully, if you want to know if you have worms on peppers, just look for holes in the fruit.
+The corn earworm will actually leave holes in the peppers themselves, and the pepper maggot feeds on the inside of the fruit and also leaves holes.
+When it comes to worms on peppers, just look for holes in the fruit.
 This should tell you it’s probably a worm you are dealing with.

 Other pepper pests can include flea beetles and pepper weevils, which chew holes in the foliage of the pepper plant.
-This is not good because it can eventually harm the plant, but aren’t as bad as some of the other pests mentioned.
+These aren’t good because they can eventually harm the plant but aren’t as bad as some of the other pests mentioned.

 Controlling pests with the proper pest control remedies is your best bet.
 Pests love the pepper plant because of its sweetness.
 Simply watch out for the signs of pest damage and treat the plants with a solution of soapy water, neem oil, or garlic spray, or remove the caterpillars by hand.
 Your local garden center may have other suggestions.